Contact Us Today (424) 372-3112

 Legal Consequences of Failing to Register as a Sex Offender

-If you fail to register as a sex offender, the legal consequences under California Penal Code 290 PC depend on the type of sexual related offense that required you to register.
+If you fail to register as a sex offender, the legal consequences under California Penal Code 290 PC depend on the type of sexual-related offense that requires you to register.
 If you intentionally failed to register after a misdemeanor conviction or juvenile adjudication, you could be convicted of a misdemeanor offense and sentenced up to one year in county jail.

-If you intentionally failed to register as a sex offender after a felony conviction or juvenile adjudication, you can be convicted of a felony criminal offense and sentenced to state prison for 16 months, 2 years or 3 years (Penal Code § 290.018(b).)
-Even if the courts decides to grant you probation, you must still serve a minimum of 90 days in county jail.
+Suppose you intentionally failed to register as a sex offender after a felony conviction or juvenile adjudication.
+In that case, you can be convicted of a felony criminal offense and sentenced to state prison for 16 months, 2 years or 3 years (Penal Code § 290.018(b).)
+Even if the courts decide to grant you probation, you must still serve a minimum of 90 days in county jail.

 Other circumstances that could affect the legal consequences include classification as a sexually violent predator or as a transient.
 Consulting with an experienced sex crime defense lawyer about the details of your sex crime case is crucial to understanding the consequences you may be facing and obtaining the most favorable outcome possible.